Some of our delegates most frequently asked questions are about prescribing.

 Dermal Fillers are a rapidly growing treatment area in the UK.
 We have seen a marked increase in demand for these treatments and is likely to form a lot of your business which limits the need for a Prescriber to Botox clinics/clients.

-- Your first port of call would be to talk to Medical colleagues and friends in your area who may be or may know a Prescriber
+- Another good idea would be to talk to Medical colleagues and friends in your area who may be or may know a Prescriber

 - Try your Social Media contacts

-As far as we are aware the vast majority of our Delegates are non prescribing nurses and they have generally been able to find a Prescriber for their locality and have not needed to take the V300 Prescribing qualification themselves.
+As far as we are aware, a large proportion of our Delegates are non prescribing nurses and they have generally been able to find a Prescriber for their locality without needing to take the V300 Prescribing qualification themselves.

 If you’d like to discuss this further prior to booking, please call us on 0161 850 2491 or email email@example.com and we will aim to come back to you within 24 hours (our working days are Monday to Saturday).